laurenrigante/laurenrigante/README.md

 ![Banner](https://github.com/user-attachments/assets/ac9bebda-3686-4c6c-9f97-7789c40e2c61)

 ## 👋 Hi there!
 I'm Lauren
-I’m a dedicated software engineering student graduating in June 2025 🎓!
-I'm passionate about tackling new challenges and continuously expanding my skill set 🧠.
+I’m a dedicated software engineer whose passionate about tackling new challenges and continuously expanding my skill set 🧠.

 With hands-on experience in both Android mobile development 📱 and web development 💻, I enjoy building intuitive, efficient, and user friendly applications.
 I am passionate about user experience and design, and am always looking to transform ideas into impactful solutions.

 Curiosity drives me to explore, learn, and grow.
 I’m always on the lookout for opportunities to challenge myself, contribute to exciting projects, and collaborate with like-minded people 🚀

 ### My current endeavors
+- I am working on a Discord bot for me and my friends server
 - I am currently following a Node Js course to further improve my backend skills!
 - I have just completed a Big Data class, where i strengthened my knowledge of Python and its libraries, as well as its place in Data analytics and Machine learning.
-- I am in the process of completing TheGreatFrontend's 3 month study guide to strengthen my JS skills

 ## ❤ I love working with
 <div displaanay="flex", align="center", padding-bottom="50px">